SeanMcTex/KittenWeather/README.md

 	- Chaos Monkey is a project from Netflix that randomly kills off systems in a cloud cluster
 	- Only does it during business hours so folks are available to respond to and learn from the failures
 	- Has helped make Netflix' infrastructure much more resiliant than it otherwise would have been
+- Uses UIAutomation framework, which is usually used for functional testing, to stress-test iOS apps by firing all kinds of random UI events: taps, swipes, rotations, pinches, shakes, etc.
+- Does two things for us: helps to generate UI states we may not have thought of, and allows us to profile the app under continuous usage conditions

 ### Using UIAutoMonkey